DNAlchemist/mapstruct-spi-protobuf/README.md

 This option changes mapping way of enums.
 Enum will be mapped as raw integer value, not by enum name.

-In this way will be used ordinal value of enums.
+In this way will be use ordinal value of enums.
 So if you using enum to enum mapping, these enums should have the same order of values.

 ### Maven example